artistkaransaini/bitbox/README.md

 # Logic Gates and Hexabit
 ## Project Summary

-i am making a hexabit processor with the help logic gates, ICs and leds and cosntructing differenret gates out of them such as and, or Nand etc and displaying
+i am making a hexabit processor with the help logic gates, ICs and leds and cosntructing differenret gates out of them such as and, or Nand etc and displaying the outbut on leds (blue ones cuz they are cool)

 ## Why I Chose This Project?